Harmonica-Men/Astro-Quiz/README.md

 ### Manual Testing
 The overall performence test on Lighthouse (dev-tools) has a 97% score
 ![Lighthouse](assets/images/wireframes/lighthouse.png)
-As we in detail of the Accessibility
+As we go in detail of the Accessibility
 ![CSS Accessibility](assets/images/wireframes/css-validator-test-accessibility.png)

 Validator Testing